kh14762/chiral-impulse/README.md

 https://anydice.com/ by Jasper Flick
   - adding the stone's outputs can produce distribution curves.
-  - distribution can be shaped by applying functions to logical constraints
+  - distributions can be shaped by applying functions to logical constraints
-  - Each Hamiltonian Cycle is a vecter path that is constrained to the geometry
+  - Each Hamiltonian Path is a collection of vectors that are constrained to the geometry (Open)
-  - Finding symmetry is key.
-  - vertice & edge can be assigned weights.
+  - Each Emiltonian Circuit is a collection of vectors that are constrained to the geometry (Closed)
 ```

 ```